konvajs/site/source/docs/events/Remove_by_Name.md

-#HTML5 Canvas Remove Event Listener by Name with Konva
+title: HTML5 Canvas Remove Event Listener by Name with Konva
+---

 To remove an event listener by name with Konva, we can namespace the event type with the `on()` method so that we can later